 DACA remains in tact for now, but the grounds for deportation are broadening.
 Undocumented immigrants will have a harder time defending themselves when in removal proceedings.
 They are not entitled to a court-appointed attorney, the standard rules of evidence do not apply, and hearsay can come in.

-9th circuit ACLU All Things Considered appeals Associated Press Bloomberg Politics Border wall Campaign Trail CNN Cornell Law School Cornell University DACA Deportation Detention Donald Trump EB-5 visas executive order Financial Times Goodlatte Bill H-1B Hillary Clinton ICE Immigrant Detention Immigration Policy International Entrepreneurs LA Times Law360 Lawsuits Los Angeles Times New York Times NPR POLITICO refugees Reuters Sanctuary schools Supreme Court The Guardian TIME travel ban Undocumented USAIE USA Today visas Washington Post work visa
+All Things Considered appeals Bloomberg Politics Border wall Campaign Trail China Daily CNN Cornell University DACA Deportation Detention Diversity Visa Lottery Donald Trump EB-5 visas executive order Financial Times Goodlatte Bill H-1B Hillary Clinton Houston Chronicle ICE Immigrant Detention Immigration Policy india International Entrepreneurs LA Times Law360 Lawsuits Los Angeles Times New York Times NPR POLITICO refugees Reuters Sanctuary schools Supreme Court The New York Times TIME travel ban trump Undocumented Univision USA Today visas work visa